 Prof.ir.
 P.E.L.J.C.
 Vermeulen

-Professor of Architectural Design - Department of Architecture
+Professor of Architectural Design - Urban Architecture

 Paul Vermeulen is Professor of Architectural Design.
 Within the theme ‘urban architecture’, he will focus on the ‘formless public building’ in the city.
 His programme will challenge the various classicisms in history as well as contemporary city marketing discourses.
 This gives way to thinking about the character and role of buildings in the urban condition of the 21th century in a more profound way.

 “There exists a gradual schism in the field of architecture since the seventies,” says Vermeulen.
 “I notice on the one hand an increasingly self-conscious designer cult and, on the other hand, the firm establishment of an academic regime, autonomously proclaiming its research targets.
 The professionalisation of both design and science, however valuable, tends to take out the common ground of architectural culture.
 Universities should be among the rare places where this gap is spanned.
 To me, academia is where knowledge grows and matures through dialogue and exchange.
 It is a place where divergence between design practice and design research is acknowledged, but also a common language is cultivated.”

 During the first three months of his professorship, Vermeulen will focus on further defining his teaching assignment as a Professor of Architectural Design.
 He will explore the orientation of ‘urban architecture’ towards the question of the ‘formless public building’ in the city.
 This theme would challenge both the various classicisms in history, all of them concerned with the authoritative outline of the public amenity from its context, as well as contemporary city marketing discourses, expecting public buildings to be one-off eye-catchers in spectacular contrast to an indifferent urban scene.